textX/Arpeggio/docs/grammars.md

 - **global add** to add a matched token to the list of the matched tokens of the global state layer corresponding to the rule.
 This action always succeeds and can be used, for example, to determine global variables.
-- **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action) across all the state layers.
+- **any** to match any token corresponding to the rule that was previously added to the list of matched tokens (by **add** action) across all the state layers.
 If no token found, then the rule will fail to match.
-- **suppress** to suppress the rule so it wouldn't appear in the resulting parsing tree.
+- **suppress** to suppress a rule so it wouldn't appear in the resulting parsing tree.

 In the RHS a rule reference is a name of another rule.
 Parser will try to match